Decarbonizing the chemicals industry through synthetic biology.

 Big Picture

 Historically one of the dirtiest sectors of the economy, the $6 trillion chemicals industry is responsible for roughly 10% of global energy consumption and 20% of all industrial greenhouse gas emissions.
-Pollution is produced at every step of production, from petroleum-derived feedstocks to process to transportation.
+Pollution is produced at every step in their production, from petroleum-derived feedstocks to processing to transportation.
 On top of that, many chemicals are notoriously unsafe to make.

 How it Works